istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9/_index.md

 ## Join the Istio community

 Our [Community Meeting](https://github.com/istio/community#community-meeting) happens on the fourth Thursday of the month, at 10 AM Pacific.
-Due to US Thanksgiving, we've moved this month's meeting forward one week to the 19th of November.
 If you can't make it, why not join the conversation at [Discuss Istio](https://discuss.istio.io/), or join our [Slack workspace](https://slack.istio.io/)?

 Would you like to get involved?
 Find and join one of our [Working Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and help make Istio even better.